chenkaigithub/webrtc-websocket-client/README.md

 # WebRTC / Websocket interaction demo

-This demo demonstrates pure websockets in conjunction with WebRTC to create a view conference room without a media server in between... just WebRTC doing it's magic.
+This demo demonstrates pure websockets in conjunction with WebRTC to create a video conference room without a media server in between... just WebRTC doing it's magic.

 To get this set up,